andf-crl/docs/v2.1/partitioning.md

 - Changing the partitioning scheme on any table or index
 - Changing the zone config for a partition

-However, the following features continue to work even with an expired enterprise license:
+However, the following features continue to work even with an expired [enterprise.license](cluster-settings.html#setting-enterprise-license):

 - Querying a partitioned table (for example, `SELECT foo PARTITION`)
 - Inserting or updating data in a partitioned table